buildbot/buildbot/master/docs/relnotes/index.rst

 * The ``workdir`` build property has been renamed to ``builddir``.
   This change accurately reflects its content; the term "workdir" means something different.
+  ``workdir`` is currently still supported for backwards compatability, but will be removed eventually.

 * The ``Blocker`` step has been removed.